 “Hon, I’m so happy that you’ve prepared all your documents for the visa application!”

-“Although I must admit that this morning, I felt ignored when you weren’t answering my calls…”
+“Although, this morning I felt ignored when you weren’t answering my calls…”

-“Thanks for listening and letting me talk about how I felt about this.
-I’m glad that we have resolved this misunderstanding.
-I know we will get through all these challenges… I Love You!”
+“Thanks for listening and letting me talk about how I felt about this… I Love You!”

 A classic recipe……